 Showing some love for her collaborator: “Nikki has a beautiful, well-curated, individual sense of music and often sets the tone as ‘vibe-maker,’ and this song in particular really was built out of hearing that distant, evasive loop ringing in my mind over and over.”

 Inspired to Write a Story of Your Own?
-Enter the code ‘SongwritingWeek’ to get 30% off our month-long intensive course, The New Songwriter’s Workshop, and get writing today!
+Check out our month-long intensive course, The New Songwriter’s Workshop, and get writing today!